bheesham/2bhee/src/web/index.md

 I graduated from [Carleton University][CU]'s Computer Science program.

-All of this information is available on my [resume][RESUME] in greater detail.
+All of this information is available on my [résumé][RESUME] in greater detail.

 I can be contacted at [me@bheesham.com][EMAIL]; the fingerprint for the [GPG key][PGP] I sometimes use is: